JJ/hoborg/text/text.md

 And now being the tenth year after the revolution that produced the All Races People's Republic of Florida.

 But a free man has to earn a living, too.
-That is why I am after José, the mechanical man.
+That is why I am after Manuel, the mechanical man.
 A real marvel of the people's republic ingenuity.
 Just look at him.
 All by himself, he has hushed everyone in this dusty, hot, humid and forsaken place.
 How can I describe it?
 I